MENU

 With attacks on the 2SLGBTQIA+ community increasing worldwide, including in British Columbia and Canada, universities have become even more important for queer individuals.
 As places of education and dialogue, campuses often provide a welcoming and supportive environment for all students, including those in the 2SLGBTQIA+ community, to embark on journeys of discovery, knowledge, belonging, and self-acceptance.

-The event will explore the role of universities in promoting acceptance and support for the 2SLGBTQIA+ community.
-Speakers will discuss the importance of inclusive policies, curriculum development, and support services for queer students, faculty, and staff.
-They will also explore the unique challenges faced by 2SLGBTQIA+ folks in post-secondary education and share methods of creating inclusive campus environments.
+The event explored the role of universities in promoting acceptance and support for the 2SLGBTQIA+ community.
+Speakers discussed the importance of inclusive policies, curriculum development, and support services for queer students, faculty, and staff.
+They also considered the unique challenges faced by 2SLGBTQIA+ folks in post-secondary education and share methods of creating inclusive campus environments.

 Wed, 05 Jun 2024